tokyo2006/Trackball7BLE/README_EN.md

 ## Firmware repository

-Firmware repository in [ZMK] (. / ZMK) below, in fact you can also go directly to my configuration warehouse: https://github.com/tokyo2006/zmk-for-cygnus/tree/36_trackball_mouse
+Firmware repository in [ZMK](./zmk/) below, in fact you can also go directly to my configuration warehouse: https://github.com/tokyo2006/zmk-for-cygnus/tree/36_trackball_mouse

 ## Components Required for PCB